Azure/azure-iot-cli-extension/README.md

 This project provides new and exciting IoT commands and capabilities that do not exist in the vanilla Azure CLI.
 Functionality is provided as an Az CLI extension package.

-Prebuilt package distributed on [Pypi](https://pypi.python.org/pypi/azure-cli-iot-ext)
+Checkout the prebuilt package distributed on [Pypi](https://pypi.python.org/pypi/azure-cli-iot-ext).

 # Features